hatoo/oha/README.md

 Feel free to help us!

-Here are some issues to improving.
+Here are some areas which need improving.

 - Write tests
 - Improve tui design.
   - Show more information?
-  - There are no color in realtime tui now.
-I want help from someone who has some color sense.
 - Improve speed
   - I'm new to tokio.
 I think there are some space to optimize query scheduling.